MoeMod/CSMoE/README.md

 5. launch iTunes and select the CSBTE-Mobile APP in file sharing
 6. drag csbtem, cstrike, valve into iTunes
 7. run the CSBTE-Mobile app on the SpringBoard
+### macOS
+1. download ***-macos-x64 and ***-GameDir and extract them together
+2. purchase and download Counter-Strike on Steam
+3. copy cstrike and valve directory to where the csbtem locates
+4. run csbtem_macos.sh with Terminal

 ## Known BUGs
 * iOS : Due to lack of return button, you can't exit console after entered.